-We have evaluated our approach with a reasonable large number of experiments.
-The results obtained so are very encouraging.
 Nevertheless, many improvements still have to be made before NORA/HAMMR can really be used in industry.
 Due to the hard time-constraints ("results while-u-wait"), the reduction of proof-tasks, both in complexity and number is of central importance.
 Here, powerful rejection filters must ensure that only a few proof tasks remain to be processed by the automated theorem prover.
 However, our current model-checking filter rejects too much valid matches due to the necessary approximate abstractions.
-We are thus trying to model exact predicate abstractions with Belnap's four-valued logic [Bel77] which extends the three-valued LPF consistently.
+We are thus trying to model exact predicate abstractions with Belnap's fourvalued logic [2] which extends the three-valued LPF consistently.
 A translation into FOL which reflects the explicit falsehood conditions of Belnap's logic then yields a sound rejection filter.

-Future work will include experiments with specialized decision procedures for the different theories and dis-proving techniques.
-Additionally, knowledge-based filters and heuristics will help to reduce the number of tasks to be handled by the confirmation filter.
+Future work will include experiments with specialized decision procedures for the different theories and disproving techniques.
+Additionally, knowledge-based filters similar to [25] and heuristics will help to reduce the number of tasks to be handled by the confirmation filter.
 All these filters will be configurable and allow inspection of the behavior of the filter pipeline during each stage of the retrieval.

 Current high-performance automated theorem provers are certainly usable as confirmation filters.
 Much work, however, is still necessary to adapt the ATPs for such kinds of proof tasks.
 In particular, the requirement of full automatization and the strong time-limits must be obeyed carefully.
-Key issues in this respect are the handling of inductive proofs, and the selection of appropriate axioms.
+The experiments showed that parallel competition with several variants (case splitting, set of axioms, handling of equality) is essential to obtain short answer times.
+Further important issues are the handling of inductive proofs, and the selection of appropriate axioms.
 Here, powerful heuristics as well as additional information, placed in the data base together with the components (e.g., tactics, lemmas, induction schemes) will be helpful.
+A further reduction of the search space could be achieved by axiom compilation techniques similar to those of Meta-AMPHION [18].
+However, the integration of decision procedures in SETHEO is still an open research topic.